 Will change the direction of the channel output, typically to reverse servo direction.

-When enabled, a double-arrow icon is displayed in the Outputs page, please refer to CH7 Flaps2L in the Outputs screenshot above.
+When enabled, a double-arrow icon is displayed in the channel's graph display, please refer to CH7 Flaps2L in the Outputs screenshot above.

 Please note that this does not affect the mixes driving the output, and also does not swap the min/max limits (see below).